Sabres explode with 5 in 1st, rout Devils 7-1

 The Sabres have beaten the Devils twice this season by a combined score of 14-3.
 Buffalo's five-goal first period was its biggest outburst since it scored five against New Jersey in the second period of a 5-1 win on Jan.
 8 of last season.
 Sabres goalie Linus Ullmark made 44 saves.

 Eichel opened the scoring at 2:46, when Domingue slowed Eichel's shot from point-blank range but could not stop the puck from trickling through.
 Skinner doubled the lead at the 4:59 mark when he picked up a loose puck in the Devils' zone and beat Domingue on the breakaway.
-Sheary extended the Sabres' lead to 4-0 by scoring back-to-back goals in a span of just under 10 minutes.
-The left-winger put back the rebound of a Skinner backhand at 6:57 before his shot from the faceoff circle clipped off the glove of Domingue and bounced into the net with 3:19 left.
+Sheary extended the Sabres' lead to 4-0 by scoring back-to-back goals less than 10 minutes apart.
+The left winger put back the rebound of a Skinner backhand at 6:57 before his shot from the faceoff circle clipped off the glove of Domingue and bounced into the net with 3:19 left.

-Asplund made it 5-0 with a slapshot that sailed over Domingue's glove with 58 seconds left in the period.
+Asplund made it 5-0 with a slap shot that sailed over Domingue's glove with 58 seconds left in the period.
 Domingue snapped his stick over his knees as he skated off the ice following the buzzer.
 Olofsson gave the Sabres a 6-0 lead by scoring 4:40 into the second.
-Hischier got the Devils on the board with a power-play goal at the 8:10 mark before Jokiharju scored on the power play just under four minutes later.
+Hischier got the Devils on the board with a power-play goal at the 8:10 mark before Jokiharju scored on the power play less than four minutes later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)